-In the past, the Art Department has offered courses in Italy, Ireland, and Thailand; the Department of Biology has sponsored programs in arctic Russia, Belize and Costa Rica; the Department of History and Political Science, a program in Iceland; The Department of Music, a program in Austria and the Department of Education, a program in New Zealand; and the Department of Sociology and Social Work, a program in Sri Lanka.
+In the past, the Art Department has offered courses in Italy, Ireland, and Thailand; the Department of Biology has sponsored programs in arctic Russia and Belize; The Department of Exercise and Sports Science, a program in Ireland; The Department of Music, a program in Austria and the Department of Education, a program in New Zealand; and the Department of Sociology and Social Work, a program in Sri Lanka.
 The School of Business has sponsored programs in the United Kingdom as well as Denmark.
 Both the Danish Institute for Study Abroad and the School for Field Studies (see below) offer summer programs.
-Meredith students also study abroad on individually-tailored programs - recently to Argentina, Australia, Canada, China, Costa Rica, El Salvador, England, France, Greece, Ireland, Italy, Kenya, Morocco, Peru, Puerto Rico, Russia, Senegal, South Africa, Spain, and Turkey
+Meredith students have enrolled in programs in other countries-recently in Argentina, Australia, Botswana, Canada, China, Costa Rica, El Salvador, England, France, Greece, Ireland, Italy, Kenya, Mexico, Morocco, Peru, Russia, Senegal, South Africa, Spain, Tanzania and Turkey.